lakejs/lake-docs/reference/utils.md

 ## query()

 Returns a `Nodes` object representing a collection of the document's nodes.
-It is similar to [jQuery](https://jquery.com/) and is designed for simplifying DOM manipulation.
+This function is similar to [jQuery](https://jquery.com/) and is designed for simplifying DOM manipulation.

 * Parameters:

   `content`

-  CSS selector, HTML string, and DOM element.
+  A CSS selector, HTML string, and DOM element.

 * Return value: